TriasRnD is a Matchmaking Platform for Test and Engineering Services for the Aerospace Industry.

 Stefan Schmidt, FounderWith my background in system engineering and AIT for sun sensor development at Lens R&D, I noticed how difficult and time consuming it can be to find the right test facility at the right time with the right budget.
 Especially smaller and SME test houses have a lot of advantages in terms of flexibility, costs and pragmatic know-how.
 But there are often not visible enough on the space industry landscape.

-Establishing a platform for testing services enables the space industry to collaborate in a smarter and more efficient way, while creating a common place to look for test facilities in space with the goal to reduce complexity, to make testing simple again and finally to make the world a little bit better.
+Establishing a platform for testing and engineering services enables the space industry to collaborate in a smarter and more efficient way, while creating a common place to look for test facilities and external services with the goal to reduce complexity, and finally to make the world a little bit better.